Brandon Clarke: Memphis Grizzlies (2019–2026)

 On December 16, 2020, the Grizzlies exercised their team option on Clarke for the 2021–22 season.
 On January 8, 2021, he scored a season-high 21 points, alongside eight rebounds, five assists and two blocks, in a 115–110 win over the Brooklyn Nets.
+Clarke was named to the World Team for the 2021 Rising Stars Challenge, but the game was not played due to limitations caused by the COVID-19 pandemic.
 The Grizzlies qualified for the postseason for the first time since 2017 after a series of play-in tournament wins.
-On May 29, during the Grizzlies' first round series against the Utah Jazz, Clarke made his playoff debut, playing seven minutes and grabbing one rebound in a 111–121 Game 3 loss.
+On May 29, during the Grizzlies' first round series against the Utah Jazz, Clarke made his playoff debut, playing seven minutes and grabbing one rebound in a 111–121 game 3 loss.
 The Grizzlies were eliminated by the Jazz in five games.